 There are four blood types: A, B, O, and AB.
 Within these four groups, each person is either positive or negative for the “Rh factor,” a protein found on the red blood cells.
 As blood types are genetic and inherited from parents, the prevalence of different blood types varies from country to country.
 In Japan, studies indicate that fewer than 1% of people are Rh-negative, while in Europe, Australia, and the US, often 10-15% of people are Rh-negative.

 The Rh factor is only a concern when a pregnant woman is Rh-negative, and her developing fetus has inherited a positive Rh factor from the father.
-In this case, the woman’s immune system will become sensitized during the pregnancy, and if she later becomes pregnant again, her immune system will make antibodies against the Rh factor.
+In this case, the woman’s immune system can become sensitized during the pregnancy, and if she later becomes pregnant again, her immune system will make antibodies against the Rh factor.
 These antibodies will attack the baby’s red blood cells, causing a host of problems.
 Even if a pregnancy only lasts a short time, the woman’s immune system can become sensitized, putting possible future pregnancies at risk.
 Fortunately, treatment of these antibodies is available to prevent problems in the future if you are Rh-negative.

 How can problems be prevented?